-- 2. A portion of the gallery over the Speaker's chair as may be necessary to accommodate representatives of the press wishing to report debates and proceedings shall be set aside for their use.
+2. A portion of the gallery over the Speaker's chair as may be necessary to accommodate representatives of the press wishing to report debates and proceedings shall be set aside for their use.
 Reputable reporters and correspondents shall be admitted thereto under such regulations as the Speaker may prescribe from time to time.
 The Standing Committee of Correspondents for the Press Gallery, and the Executive Committee of Correspondents for the Periodical Press Gallery, shall supervise such galleries, including the designation of its employees, subject to the direction and control of the Speaker.
-The Speaker may assign one seat on the floor to Associated Press reporters and one to United Press International reporters, and may regulate their occupation.
-The Speaker may admit to the floor, under such regulations as the Speaker may prescribe, one additional representative of each press association. - 3.
-A portion of the gallery as may be necessary to accommodate reporters of news to be disseminated by radio, television, and similar means of transmission, wishing to report debates and proceedings, shall be set aside for their use.
+The Speaker may admit to the floor, under such regulations as the Speaker may prescribe, not more than one representative of each press association.

+3. A portion of the gallery as may be necessary to accommodate reporters of news to be disseminated by radio, television, and similar means of transmission, wishing to report debates and proceedings, shall be set aside for their use.
 Reputable reporters and correspondents shall be admitted thereto under such regulations as the Speaker may prescribe.
 The Executive Committee of the Radio and Television Correspondents' Galleries shall supervise such gallery, including the designation of its employees, subject to the direction and control of the Speaker.
-The Speaker may admit to the floor, under such regulations as the Speaker may prescribe, one representative of the National Broadcasting Company, one of the Columbia Broadcasting System. and one of the American Broadcasting Company.
+The Speaker may admit to the floor, under such regulations as the Speaker may prescribe, not more than one representative of each media outlet.